brendanhall/opm-drawio/Readme.md

 # opm-drawio

 Simple [OPM](https://en.wikipedia.org/wiki/Object_Process_Methodology).
 Diagramming on Drawio.
-OPM is an inttriguing approach to light-weight model-based system engineering.
+OPM is an intriguing approach to light-weight model-based system engineering.

 # About
 You can make OPM Models with draw.io.